- Accreditation Standards

 While accreditation is considered a voluntary process, graduation from an ARC-PA accredited PA program is important for practice as a physician assistant in the United States.
 Graduation from an accredited program is an eligibility requirement for the Physician Assistant National Certifying Examination administered by the National Commission on Certification of Physicians Assistants (NCCPA) and for state licensure.

 The ARC-PA presently only accredits PA programs, i.e., those preparing individuals for entry into the PA profession.
-The ARC-PA has also accredited clinical postgraduate programs.
-The process of accrediting these programs is in abeyance.
+Beginning in 2020, the ARC-PA will also resume its accreditation of clinical postgraduate programs.
 Clinical postgraduate programs are “formal educational programs that offer structured curricula, including didactic and clinical components, to educate NCCPA eligible or certified PA’s for a defined period of time in preparation for practice in a medical or surgical specialty.
 Programs typically involve full time study of 12-24 months duration and follow several models including fellowships, graduate degree programs, and residency programs.”
-The Council for Higher Education Accreditation’s (CHEA) recognition of the ARC-PA applies only to its accreditation of PA programs.
+The Council for Higher Education Accreditation’s (CHEA) recognition of the ARC-PA applies only to its accreditation of entry-level PA programs and not clinical postgraduate programs.

 Students or potential students should inquire about a program’s accreditation status with the program director.
-The ARC-PA publishes the current accreditation status of programs on its web site and will provide the same information to callers.
-The ARC-PA will not provide any detail of historical or current information about a program’s accreditation status.
+The ARC-PA publishes the current accreditation status of programs and will provide the same information to callers.

 Anyone with comments related to the Standards may provide their comments to the ARC-PA national office.
 The ARC-PA has a standing committee that reviews and evaluates the Standards and comments received related to them on an ongoing basis.
-Clarification and changes to wording of the standards to provide clarification can be made by the commission at either of the two ARC-PA meetings per year.
-Substantial changes to the Standards are made ten years.
+Clarification and changes to wording of the standards to provide clarification can be made by the commission at any of the three ARC-PA meetings per year.
+Substantial changes to the Standards are made every ten years.

 Information on this and other questions related to non-US health professionals is found in this FAQ section on the page for Non-US Health Professionals.

-On the Accredited Programs page, the ARC-PA publishes the current accreditation status of PA programs as well as the date of the program’s first accreditation and the next scheduled accreditation action.
+On the Accredited Programs page, the ARC-PA publishes the current accreditation status and accreditation history of PA programs as well as the date of the program’s first accreditation and the next scheduled accreditation action.